Cubium/Cubium/readme.md

 ### Set up Vagrant
 Cubium uses Vagrant to create a development environment to match the devices that Cubium will run on.
 It also eliminiates "well, it works on my system" bugs.

-**For instructions on getting the dev environment up and running, see the [wiki page](https://github.com/Cubium/Cubium/wiki/Cubium-Development-Environment) for instructions.**
+**For instructions on getting the dev environment up and running, see the [wiki page](https://github.com/Cubium/Cubium/wiki/Cubium-Development-Environment)**

-#### Otherwise, TL;DR if you know what you're doing
-* Be sure you've cloned in the repository and are in the /Cubium directory
-* Install VirtualBox if you haven't already
-* Install Vagrant
-* Type `vagrant up` into your terminal
-* Allow vagrant to finish setting everything up before attempting to login to the VM.

 ### Build Project
 #### TL;DR